exploreAIsb/fitnesswithfun/README.md

   **Note**: Kaggle doesn't provide streaming APIs, so the dataset must be downloaded at least once.
 However, `kagglehub` caches downloads efficiently, making subsequent queries very fast without re-downloading.

   The MCP client (`mcp_client_tool.py`) wraps these MCP tools for use with ADK agents.
-- The workout plan tool uses the MCP server to query the Kaggle dataset.
+- **Workout Plan Generation**: The workout plan tool uses the MCP server to query the Kaggle dataset.
 By default, it queries **directly from Kaggle** without requiring SQLite storage.
 The dataset is downloaded temporarily, filtered in memory, and results are returned.
 The ADK agent calls MCP tools via `mcp_client_tool.py` to generate personalized workout plans.
+- **Units**: The app uses US standard units - height in inches and weight in pounds (lbs).
+- **Injury Restrictions**: Users can specify injury restrictions (e.g., "knee injury", "back pain") which are used to filter out incompatible exercises.
-- `DATABASE_PATH` lets you move the SQLite file elsewhere (default is `instance/users.db`).
+- **Database**: `DATABASE_PATH` lets you move the SQLite file elsewhere (default is `instance/users.db`).
+The database is automatically created with seed data on first run.
+- **Logging**: Logs are written to `logs/app.log` and `logs/adk_client.log`.
+Set `LOG_LEVEL` in `.env` to control logging verbosity (DEBUG, INFO, WARNING, ERROR).
-- The UI intentionally keeps things simple with vanilla JS + fetch; feel free to swap in your preferred frontend stack.
+- **UI**: The UI intentionally keeps things simple with vanilla JS + fetch; feel free to swap in your preferred frontend stack.
-- The workout plan generation uses ONLY exercises from the Kaggle dataset via MCP server, ensuring all suggestions are based on real exercise data and follow the Model Context Protocol standard.
+- **Data Source**: The workout plan generation uses ONLY exercises from the Kaggle dataset via MCP server, ensuring all suggestions are based on real exercise data and follow the Model Context Protocol standard.